 Are you wasting your employer's money every time you check Facebook, browse MNN, watch a YouTube video or laugh at a LOLcat?

 According to the employment industry, so-called cyberslacking — surfing the Web while you should be working — is a huge, multibillion-dollar problem.
-A survey conducted earlier this year by Salary.com found that every day, at least 64 percent of employees visit websites that have nothing to do with their work.
+A survey conducted in 2012 by Salary.com found that every day, at least 64 percent of employees visit websites that have nothing to do with their work.
 While most people only admitted to doing this for about an hour per week, it adds up.
 Supposedly, social media alone costs U.S. employers $650 billion every year in lost productivity.
-That's $4,452 per employee, according to an infographic published earlier this month by Mashable and Learn Stuff.
+That's $4,452 per employee, according to an infographic published by Mashable and Learn Stuff.

 It's not just the Web surfing, according to experts.
 It's the transition between tasks.
 If you take a few minutes to check Facebook, it might take you twice as long to get back into your work, they say.